AngleProtocol/merkl-docs/distribute-with-merkl/campaign-management.md

     ✅ You can:

-    * Change the start date & end dates if the campaign is not live yet
+    * Change the start date & end dates if they are not in the past
     * Edit blacklists or whitelists to include or exclude certain addresses
     * Enable additional features as needed